aws/aws-cdk/packages/aws-cdk-lib/aws-route53/README.md

 });

 // You can also add a new Location to an existing CidrCollection
+// Ensure all locations for the same record set name and type are part of the same CIDR collection to guarantee consistent routing. const record2 = new route53.ARecord(this, 'ARecordIpBased2', {
+  zone: myZone,
+  recordName: 'test',
+  target: route53.RecordTarget.fromIpAddresses('2.3.4.5'),
+  cidrRoutingConfig: {
+    cidrList: ['192.168.2.0/24', '192.168.48.0/20'],
+    locationName: 'LondonServer',
+    collection: record1.cidrCollection,
+  },
+});
 ```

 To specify a unique identifier to differentiate among multiple resource record sets that have the same combination of name and type, use the `setIdentifier` parameter: